 ALA Business Partner (Vendor) Contribution Guidelines

-At ALA, we value our business partners’ expertise and invite you to contribute in one of four ways below.
-These opportunities preserve our editorial integrity, while still allowing you a chance to impart knowledge onto law firm managers.
+At ALA, we value our business partners’ expertise and invite you to contribute in one of the ways below.
+These opportunities preserve our editorial integrity, while still allowing you a chance to impart knowledge to nearly 10,000 legal management professionals.

 - Business Partner Perspective: This is a column in each issue of Legal Management.
-The content must be educational as Legal Management will not print case studies or advertorial material.
-Please note: This section cannot be purchased.
+The general rule of thumb?
+It's educational, not advertorial.
+In other words, the content must be educational as Legal Management will not print case studies or anything sales-y.
+(But if you're interested in advertising opportunities, check out alabp.org/advertising.)
+Also, this section cannot be purchased.
 Articles are assigned solely on the quality of the content pitched.
 There is no formal editorial calendar for this section, allowing flexibility based on timeliness and the business partner’s expertise.
-The first step is to send a pitch.
-Specs for article: 750 words and include an author bio, contact information and high-resolution headshot.
-Articles should be written as a guide for law firm managers and provide practical takeaways.
-Use this as an opportunity to educate and build trust — not sell.

 - Expert Interviewee: Our freelance writers occasionally interview business partners as experts on a particular topic.
 If interested in being interviewed, please send an email explaining your area of expertise.

-Articles should be oriented to the needs and interests of legal management professionals and other law firm business management professionals and NOT specifically or solely to attorneys.
+- Know Our Audience: Our publication serves our membership, which is made up of legal management professionals in the industry.
+We look for content that is not tailored to lawyers.
+Generally speaking, articles should be oriented to the needs and interests of legal administrators and other law firm business management professionals and not specifically or solely to attorneys.

-No compensation is offered to business partner contributors, nor do we permit business partners to purchase content.
+- Compensation: No payment is offered to business partner contributors, nor do we permit business partners to purchase content.

 - Agreements and Permissions: Material accepted for publication becomes the property of the Association of Legal Administrators.
 The Association liberally grants reprint permission.

 For more guidance, check out our current issue of Legal Management.